DesolateDependency/nixos-configs/docs/README.md

 sudo curl -OL https://raw.githubusercontent.com/DesolateDependency/my-nixos-configs/main/setup/configuration.nix
 ```
 \
-Set a username that will be used in the later configuration:
+Set a username and hostname that will be used in the later configuration:
 ```
 sudo nano configuration.nix
 ```